Screenly/cli/docs/CommandLineHelp.md

 ###### **Options:**

 * `--name <NAME>` — Profile name to store the token under.
-Required when other profiles already exist
+Defaults to the active profile, or "default" on a fresh install